vgpass/Crowdfunding_ETL/README.md

 ![ERD Schema](Starter_Files/ETL_ERD_Group_4.png)

-Finally, we upload the CSV file data into a Postgres database and successfully imported all data from dataframes.
+Finally, we uploaded the CSV file data into a Postgres database and successfully imported all data from dataframes.

 *category.csv* contains 9 rows that has category_id named from “cat1” to “cat9".